 Please note that we reserve the right not to post a submitted research opportunity should we receive more faculty requests than we can accommodate or should the opportunity described not conform to the parameters of the program.
 Priority will be given to faculty new to HRP and we will consider representation across departments in our selection process.
 In either case, the decision not to post the opportunity will be communicated to faculty by OUR staff.

-December 20, 2021-January 7, 2022: Opportunity descriptions and applications are developed by OUR staff for posting.
+December 19, 2022-January 6, 2023: Opportunity descriptions and applications are developed by OUR staff for posting.

-January 10-January 31, 2022: Research opportunity descriptions and applications are available to students.
+January 9-January 30, 2023: Research opportunity descriptions and applications are available to students.

 Summer Research Placement

-The dates listed below are based on a May 23 – July 29 summer research schedule.
-Should a given student-faculty pair elect to extend their planned research, they should communicate the final dates to the Office of Undergraduate Research so that due dates can be adjusted as needed.
+The dates listed below are based on a May 22 – July 28 summer research schedule.
+Should a given student-faculty pair elect to extend their planned research, they should communicate the final dates to the Office of Undergraduate Research on the HRP Internship Agreement.

 Fall Research Placement